ai-hero-dev/cohort-002-skill-building/exercises/08-evals-project-work/08.02-evaluating-end-to-end-agent/explainer/readme.md

 Let's scaffold an end-to-end eval for testing the agent's ability to retrieve information.

+Recommendation: hand-code this commit.
+Understanding the difference between `agent.stream` and `agent.generate` is important.

 ### Steps To Complete

 #### Increasing the test timeout